zadarastorage/zadara-csi/helm/zadara-csi/README.md

   `plugin.provisioner`  |  the name of CSI plugin, for use in StorageClass, e.g. `us-west.csi.zadara.com` or `on-prem.csi.zadara.com`
-  `plugin.configDir`    |  directory on host FS, where the plugin will look for config, or create one if doesn't exist `plugin.configName`   |  name of dynamic config `plugin.iscsiMode`    |  defines how the plugin will run `iscsiadm` commands on host.
+  `plugin.configDir`    |  directory on host FS, where the plugin will look for config, or create one if doesn't exist `plugin.configName`   |  name of dynamic config `plugin.iscsiMode`*    |  defines how the plugin will run `iscsiadm` commands on host.
 Allowed values: `rootfs` or `client-server`.
   `plugin.healthzPort`  |  healthzPort is an TCP ports for listening for HTTP requests of liveness probes, needs to be _unique for each plugin instance_ in a cluster.
+  `plugin.autoExpandSupport`**  |  support for VPSA Volumes [auto-expand feature](http://guides.zadarastorage.com/release-notes/1908/whats-new.html#volume-auto-expand).
+Set to `false` to disable.
+  `plugin.autoExpandSupport.schedule`  |  schedule for periodical sync of capacity between VPSA Volumes with auto-expand enabled and Persistent Volume Claims.
   `labels`              |  labels to attach to all Zadara-CSI objects, can be extended with any number of arbitrary `key: "value"` pairs

-For more info about `plugin.iscsiMode` see Node iSCSI Connectivity section.
+\* For more info about `plugin.iscsiMode` see Node iSCSI Connectivity section.
+\** To enable auto-expand for CSI Volumes, you need to configure Storage Class `parameters.volumeOptions`.
+Auto-expand requires VPSA version 19.08 or higher.
+When `plugin.autoExpandSupport` is enabled,
+    periodical sync will be handled by a CronJob, running in the same namespace as CSI driver.

 ## Configuration